kaisequeira/Crabcrawler/README.md

 ## 🦀 About the Project

-Crab Crawler is an 2D pixel art platformer game where you play as a crab that must make it's way to the sandcastle at the end of each level, all whilst avoiding predators, barnacles and staying hydrated.
+Crab Crawler is a 2D pixel art platformer game where you play as a crab that must make it's way to the sandcastle at the end of each level, all whilst avoiding predators, barnacles and staying hydrated.
 This project was initially developed early in my software engineering journey and served as a practical exploration into object-oriented programming principles and game development, with my own custom pixel art, sound design, custom music.

 Recently, I revisited this project with a focus on web accessibility and deployment, demonstrating my commitment to maintaining and improving past projects.